*This review was original posted on 14/08/2018 and was subsequently updated on 13/04/2020 to include additional information.

 James McLaughlin is a very talented Audio Engineer and Musician from Scotland, he also happens to be my brother in law, but don’t let that make you think I’d be biased, because James McLaughlin happens to be one of the most dedicated, professional and as previously mentioned talented people working in the industry today.
 I will be reviewing his latest EP ‘Reflections’ which is scheduled for release on 17th August 2018.
 The EP is a collection of soundscapes with each track being inspired by a different location such as Manhattan, Kelvingrove Museum, Guia de Isora and Normandy.
 Anyway before I get on with the review I want to give some additional credits, first off to Leah McLaughlin for her photography featured on the EP and Danny Quinn for his sleeve Design.
 Next up I’d like to credit Laura Currie and Gemma Thomson for their vocals on ‘Awakening’ and ‘Stay’ respectively and lastly more Kudos to James himself for not just providing Guitar, Keys and synth on the tracks but being responsible for composing, producing and mixing the tracks as well.
+The artist has recently created a blog post where he expanded on the creative process behind creating this EP, and you can check that out here.

 ‘In Dreams’ starts with a soft, soothing continuous note that rises and changes and progresses as the track goes on.
 It fills you with a sort of ease as you listen to it, it’s exactly the kind of music you’d expect to hear to send you off to sleep.
 So it’s particularly fitting then that the track is called ‘In Dreams’.
 I like tracks like this because they don’t suggest anything, they are just this clear blend of sounds that lets you think and lets you feel what you’re going to feel, and personally as an opener to this EP titled ‘Reflections’ I think having a track like this that encourages introspection was an excellent choice.